 “Current radar modules are large and bulky.
 They also miss key details because they operate using long radio wavelengths,” says Seifallah Jardak, who worked on the project under the supervision of Sajid Ahmed and Mohamed-Slim Alouini from KAUST along with Tero Kiuru and Mikko Metso from VTT.
 “We wanted to develop a low-power, portable radar.
 Colleagues at VTT brought the necessary experience in millimeter-wave and hardware design, while I focused on the signal processing side and developed modular radar software,” explains Jardak.

-The earliest prototype performed a single scan every 2 seconds, making it difficult to acquire enough input data.
+The earliest prototype performed a single scan every two seconds, making it difficult to acquire enough input data.
 Jardak optimized the signal processing modules and improved the performance to eight scans per second, providing better real-time monitoring.

 The device design incorporates a frequency-modulated continuous wave (FMCW) radar.
 This means that the radar produces continuous pulses of millimeter-wavelength radio waves that have a frequency that varies during each pulse.
 The small wavelength means that the time taken for pulses to reach an object and reflect back, and therefore the distance to the object, are calculated accurately.